bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/start.rst

 Custom fields
-   The values set on this table are only informational and have no effect on how this task is treated by Axon Ivy.
+   The values set on this table are only informational and have no effect on how this task is treated by |axon-ivy|.

 Code
    This is a post construct code block for the Task that is defined in